NDevTK/infra/doc/users/vpython.md

 `vpython` loads packages from `CIPD`, a Chrome Operations online package deployment service, during initial invocation.
-Users wishing to ensure that a checkout is usable offline should pre-instantiate that checkout's `vpython` virtual environments by invoking a `vpython` installation command in their `gclient runhooks` process.
+Users wishing to ensure that a checkout is usable offline should pre-instantiate that checkout's `vpython` virtual environments by invoking a `vpython3` installation command in their `gclient runhooks` process.

 ```
-vpython -vpython-spec /path/to/vpython.spec -vpython-tool install
+vpython3 -vpython-spec /path/to/vpython.spec -vpython-tool install
 ```

 ### No Dependency Resolution